codefellows-seattle-javascript-401d23/31-34-budget-tracker-app/lab-carl/README.md

 1. Fork and clone this repo.
 2. In the command line enter ```npm i``` to install required modules.
 3. Enter ```npm run watch``` to open the application in the browser.
+4. Enter ```npm run test``` to verify the dashboard component is mounting and has access to the expected state.